syd711/vpin-studio/README.md

 __VPin Overlay__

-(this is what you will see on you VPin when you have mapped the overlay key)
+(this is what you will see on your VPin when the overlay key is mapped)

 <img src="./documentation/vpin-dashboard.png" width="800">